-With monitoring a distributed network where you use Minions, you get a more complex monitoring system.
+By monitoring a distributed network using Minions, you get a more complex monitoring system.
 This section gives you some help on how to troubleshoot the OpenNMS components themselves.
-We ship OpenNMS with the Apache Karaf OSGi runtime and we have built-in a few commands which help you with troubleshooting.
+We ship OpenNMS with the Apache Karaf OSGi runtime and we have built-in a few commands which can help you.
 To make things easier here I use the term core for the Horizon/Merdian server instance and Minion for the Minion

 We start with the Minion.
 You have to replace

 ssh -p 8201 admin@minion-host

 Run the health check command

 Depending on your configuration, you should see the following output

 Verifying the health of the container Connecting to OpenNMS ReST API [ Success ] Verifying installed bundles [ Success ] Connecting to JMS Broker [ Success ] Verifying Listener Single-Port-Flow-Listener (org.opennms.netmgt.telemetry.listeners.UdpListener) [ Success ] => Everything is awesome

 - installed Karaf bundles and features can be started